History of Bet365 in Timeline

 2017: Bet365 Taken to Court for Refusing to Pay Winnings

-2017: Denise Coates Becomes Highest Paid Executive
+2017: Denise Coates Becomes Highest Paid Executive in the UK

 In 2017, Denise Coates became the highest paid executive in the UK, awarding herself a salary of £217 million.

-2018: Denise Coates' Pay Rises
+2018: Denise Coates' Pay Packet Rises

-In 2018, Denise Coates' pay packet rose to £265m as Bet365 reported profits up 31% to £660 million, prompting criticism.
+In 2018, Denise Coates' pay packet rose to £265 million as Bet365 reported profits up 31% to £660 million, prompting criticism from problem gambling charity groups.

-2018: Bet365 Announces Plans to Launch in the United States
+2018: Bet365 Announces Launch in the United States

-In 2018, following the U.S. Supreme Court ruling on sports betting, Bet365 announced plans to launch in the United States, starting with New Jersey in partnership with Hard Rock Hotel and Casino in Atlantic City.
+In 2018, following the U.S. Supreme Court ruling on sports betting, Bet365 announced plans to launch in the United States, starting with New Jersey, in partnership with Hard Rock Hotel and Casino in Atlantic City.

 In January 2019, Bet365 ranked second on The Sunday Times list of the UK's top taxpayers, with the Coates family paying an estimated total tax of £156 million.

-March 2020: Bet365 Reports Revenue and Profit Figures
+March 2020: Bet365 Reports Revenues and Profit

-In the reported figures for March 2020–21, Bet365 showed revenues of £2.8 billion and a profit of £470 million before tax.
+Bet365's reported figures for March 2020 to 2021 showed revenues of £2.8 billion and a profit of £470 million before tax.

-2020: Bet365 Employee Count Reaches Over 4,000
+2020: Bet365 Employee Count

-September 2021: Bet365 Announces Launch in Colorado
+September 2021: Bet365 Announces Colorado Launch

 April 2022: Bet365 Launches in Ontario

-September 2022: Bet365 Opens Operations in Colorado
+September 2022: Bet365 Begins Operations in Colorado

-On September 6, 2022, Bet365 officially opened operations in Colorado.
+On September 6, 2022, Bet365 commenced operations in Colorado, expanding its presence in the United States.

-2022: External Audit Ordered
+2022: Ordered External Audit

-March 2024: Austrac Investigates Bet365
+March 2024: Austrac Investigates Bet365 for Potential Non-Compliance

 In March 2024, Australia's financial crime agency, Austrac, initiated an investigation into Bet365 for potential non-compliance with anti-money laundering and counter-terrorism financing laws.